Learn all about the persona archetype according to Swiss psychiatrist Carl Jung.

 What is the Persona Archetype?

-According to Jung, the persona archetype was the social face individual presented to the world.
+According to the books by Carl Jung, the persona archetype was the social face individual presented to the world.

 In his words: